Lake Mackenzie Hut 2nd Mar

 Donna insists on taking a photo

 We're all up around 7am (well some of us are) and its still dark.
-We all have a leisurely breakfast, we had muesli, Jenny and Graham had porridge followed by mushrooms, Donna and Milton had mushrooms bacon and tomato with muesli and yoghurt.
-There's plenty of time to pack, repack, unpack and re-organise.
+We have a leisurely breakfast.
+Ian and I have muesli, Jenny and Graham have porridge followed by mushrooms, Donna and Milton have muesli and yoghurt followed by bacon, mushrooms and tomato.
+There's plenty of time to pack, repack, unpack and re-organise before we leave the motel.
 Our bags are overflowing with food and wine again.

-Ian cuts up dinner - carrots, onion, capsicum and tomato with our Back Country mince.
+Back to the kitchen with time to blog.
+I've carried my computer this trip instead of leaving it behind like the Kepler Track at Te Anau.
+It's relaxing with cheese and a wine from our coke bottle.
+Ian cuts up dinner - carrots, onion, capsicum and tomato with Back Country mince.
 Yum.
 Donna and Milton have Alfredo pasta and Graham and Jenny have a Back Country Mince concoction.

 Clive, our Hut Ranger appears.
 We're all asked to go outside.
 He's so quiet we think it will be only a 5 minute talk.
 WRONG!
-He has the driest sense of humour and has us all in fits- he must be straight out of Dads Army.
-It was interesting to find out that Sir Edmund Hilary had practised on the Darren mountains which we can see as a beautiful backdrop behind Clive on a magic evening.
-He rattles on about all sorts of interesting stuff about the glacier, and issuing fishing licences for people to fish in the lake - whene he knows theres no fish, and he seriously informed us about the hole in the outdoor deck for the fire escape ladder and how to pick up a bread roll if you've dropped it in economy class - not sure what it had to do with Lake Mackenzie hut but it was very funny.
+He has the driest sense of New Zealand humour and has us all in fits.
+It was interesting to know that Sir Edmund Hilary had practised on the Darren mountains which we can see as a backdrop behind Clive.
+He rattles on about all sorts of interesting stuff about the glacier and issuing fishing licences for the lake – when he knows there’s no fish, and he told the tale of how to pick up a bread roll if you've dropped it in economy class - not sure what it had to do with Lake Mackenzie hut but it was very funny.
+After a glass of Grahams firewater and a chocolate, we're off to bed

 P1050399